 Easy access to so many different types of games isn’t Apple Arcade’s only defining feature.
 It also allows games to be played across mobile devices, Macs, and Apple TVs, a flexibility that does offer some issues for making games that control equally well across multiple platforms.
 Cash acknowledges that “In the case of Skate City, we had originally designed the game for touch devices, so it was a bit more work to design a control scheme that would feel at home on Apple TV and Mac,” but in the end, it was “nothing we weren’t used to as a studio.”

 Skate City and Where Cards Fall are both exclusive to Apple Arcade, but that’s largely where their similarities end.
-They’re two completely different types of games: Skate City’s simple and addictive nature lends itself to short bursts of gameplay, while Where Cards Fall fosters a more reflective response thanks to its slow pace and focus upon storytelling.
+They’re two completely different types of games: Skate City’s simple and addictive nature lends itself to short bursts of gameplay, while Where Cards Fall fosters a more reflective response thanks to its slow pace and focus on storytelling.
 Despite these differences, however, Cash finds that both games are equally at home on Apple’s new platform.

 “We think that both games offer very different experiences to players,” Cash says, “but both encapsulate what Apple is shooting for with Apple Arcade: Games that redefine games.”

 Apple Arcade’s accessible structure encourages players to branch out and attempt new genres that they might not have purchased otherwise.
 With unlimited access to every game on the platform, there’s no reason for players not to try out different styles of games than they’re used to.
-In Snowman’s view, this was one of the platform’s greatest advantages.
+In Snowman’s view, this is one of the platform’s greatest advantages.

 “As a studio, we always want to challenge ourselves in new ways and to create experiences that more people can try out that might not be familiar with what they have to offer,” Schimmel says.
 “Having the opportunity to present a different take on a sports game to someone who’s played a lot of puzzle games or vice versa is really cool.”